thomassuedbroecker/terraform-vpc-kserve-watson-nlp/README.md

 Check the output and press any key to move on:
 ```

-* Now the you can deinstall the Helm chart
+* Now you can deinstall the Helm chart

 ```sh
 *********************